Oprah Winfrey donates $10 million for coronavirus relief

 She did not say where she would direct the bulk of her $10 million donation.

 Winfrey made her announcement the same day as U.S. data showed that a record 6.6 million Americans filed for unemployment last week.
+[L1N2BP2NC]

 Winfrey last month launched a weekly series on Apple’s new streaming service, Apple TV+, called “Oprah Talks COVID-19,” in which she speaks over video platforms with spiritual leaders and others about how to get through the crisis.